We're specialist Software Solicitors

 We have advised businesses across a wide range of industries to protect their software - from retail cloud services to military-grade software applications.

 - Stop wasting time explaining your software and technology to your solicitors

 - Describe what you need for your software licences in a common language

 - Legal advice delivered in language you can understand

 - Move your business ahead to address legal developments in your business

 We've had clients say to us that their biggest problem is that they haven't come across a law firm that understands software.

-When you instruct an expert software solicitor, you don't need to:
+When you instruct an expert technology lawyer for business software licences, you don't need to:

 - get asked lots of questions just to find out what you are talking about

 - explain the difference between component, library and an application and how (and why) they interact